 AccuWeather Forecast for the New York area

-accuweather, rain, forecast
+accuweather, rain, snow, snow storm, forecast

 - Live: Eyewitness News on 7online streamed live!